arvinsingh911/Blue-Dogs-Final-Project-/README.md

 Bar Plot of weather occurrences
 * The bar plot will allow the user to see how many days it is rainy, windy, warm, cool, cold, and hot for the month of April 2024.

+Accessories input
+* The program will allow the user to enter the number of accessories they want added to their outfit (1-5) if they want accessories added to their outfit.
+If the user enters 0 or hits enter the user can choose to add not accessories to their outfit.
+What option they went with is returned in the terminal for them to see (for example if they chose to add 2 accessories two random accessories added can be seen in the terminal.

+Saveoutfit input
+*

 **Attribution**